ValGrace/terminal-ui/API.md

 ### SQLiteStorage

-SQLite-based implementation of the StorageEngine interface.
+SQLite-based implementation of the StorageEngine interface with advanced filtering capabilities.

 **Package**: `command-history-tracker/internal/storage`